-Parallels suggested between Jesus & Horus
+Parallels suggested between the lives of Jesus & Horus

 What do similarities between Jesus and Horus mean?

 There are an amazing number of identical or very similar life events,

 characteristics, and teachings shared by Horus and Yeshua of Nazareth (Jesus

 Christ).
 Horus was considered a god in ancient Egypt, a manifestation or aspect of their supreme God Ra.

 Jesus (for whom no image or description of his appearance exists) is/was considered:

 ||A Jewish prophet by Jewish Christians in the first century CE,